Fly through our ornithology collection

 January 5, 2020

 Happy National Bird Day!
-With almost 10,000 species worldwide, and a great variety of shapes, colors and patterns birds are a diverse bunch.
+With almost 10,000 species worldwide, and a great variety of shapes, colours and patterns birds are a diverse bunch.

 Our ornithology collection proudly houses material from over 1,500 species of birds, originating mostly from Alberta, but also from elsewhere in the world.
 Did you know we have penguins, an emu and peacock specimens in our collections?
 We have a variety of materials, including taxidermied mounts, study skins, disarticulated skeletons and eggs.